akaneshinjou/dns/readme.md

 4. Tap Play/Start button on the top left.
 Note: You can't use VPN app while using this app.

+## Browsers Only
+Google Chrome 83+
+1. Open Menu > Settings.
+2. Open Security or `chrome://settings/security`.
+3. Enable Use secure DNS.
+4. Select With and click the dropdown next to it.
+5. Choose Cloudflare or Google or other provider.

+Mozilla Firefox 60+
+1. Open Menu > Options.
+2. Scroll down to the bottom.
+3. Click Settings under Network Settings.
+4. Check Enable DNS over HTTPS.
+5. Choose Cloudflare or NextDNS or other provider.

+Other browsers might also have this feature, try find it in settings.
+Other desktop app : Simple DNSCrypt & Yoga DNS

 ## Gaming Consoles
 DNS Change